favonia/cloudflare-ddns/README.markdown

 ### 💯 Complete Support of Domain Names

-Simply list all the domain names and you are done!
+- 😌 List domain names without worrying about DNS zones or zone IDs.
+This updater finds the DNS zones for you, and it can handle multiple DNS zones.
 - 🌍 Internationalized domain names (_e.g._, `🐱.example.org` and `日本｡co｡jp`) are fully supported.
 The updater smooths out [rough edges of the Cloudflare API](https://github.com/cloudflare/cloudflare-go/pull/690#issuecomment-911884832).
 - 🃏 [Wildcard domain names](https://en.wikipedia.org/wiki/Wildcard_DNS_record) (_e.g._, `*.example.org`) are also supported.
-- 🔍 This updater automatically finds the DNS zones for you, and it can handle multiple DNS zones.
 - 🕹️ You can toggle IPv4 (`A` records), IPv6 (`AAAA` records) and Cloudflare proxying on a per-domain basis.

 ### 🕵️ Privacy